 By Ashraf Jehangir Qazi

-(The writer is a former ambassador to the US, India and China and head of UN missions in Iraq and Sudan. firstname.lastname@example.org. www.ashrafjqazi.com)
+(The writer is Pakistan’s former ambassador to the US, India and China and head of UN missions in Iraq and Sudan.
+He is considered realistic analyst of prevailing situation in Pakistan. firstname.lastname@example.org. www.ashrafjqazi.com)